Difference Between Cataplexy and Catalepsy

 Cataplexy vs Catalepsy

-Cataplexy is a medical condition in which suddenly the muscles become weak due to strong emotions like excitement, laughing, crying, or terror.
-It is medically proven that 70% of the people who have narcolepsy, also go through Cataplexy.
+Cataplexy is a medical condition in which the muscles suddenly become weak due to strong emotions like excitement, laughing, crying, or terror.
+It is medically proven that 70% of people with narcolepsy also go through Cataplexy.
 The muscles that it affects range from barely visible loosening of facial muscles to complete paralysis of the muscles along with postural collapse.

-Catalepsy is a condition of the nervous system in which the muscles become rigid, the postures are fixed, also the sensitivity of pain is decreased.
-The symptoms of Catalepsy include a rigid body and limbs, the limbs staying in the same position despite the movement, loss of muscle control, no response, and slowing down of the functions of the body for example breathing.
+Catalepsy is a condition of the nervous system in which the muscles become rigid, and the postures are fixed, also the sensitivity of pain is decreased.
+The symptoms of Catalepsy include a rigid body and limbs, the limbs staying in the same position despite the movement, loss of muscle control, no response, and slowing down of the functions of the body, for example, breathing.

 Comparison Table